‘American Idol’ Season 24 finalists revealed as competition heats up during Class of 2006 reunion episode

 Screengrabs of Braden Rumfelt and Chris Tungseth from 'American Idol' Season 24 live episode (Image Source: YouTube | @AmericanIdol)

 The episode also squeezed in a surprise appearance from last season’s winner, Jamal Roberts, who performed his new single ‘Perfect for Me’.
 By the time everything wrapped up, it all came down to America’s votes.
 Host Ryan Seacrest stepped forward to reveal the results.
 Hannah Harper, Keyla Richardson, and Jordan McCullough were announced as the Top 3, earning their spots in the finale.
 That meant the journey ended for Braden Rumfelt and Chris Tungseth, who were sent home just short of the last round.
-Now, the fans’ focus is on the final showdown, set to air on May 11.
+Now, the fans’ focus is on the final showdown, which is set to air on May 11.

 GET THE BIGGEST ENTERTAINMENT STORIES